micmejia/bible-dump/NKJV/Leviticus/Lev 15.md

 If _anything_ is on _her_ bed or on anything on which she sits, when he touches it, he shall be unclean until evening.

 ###### 24
-And if any man lies with her at all, so that her impurity is on him, he shall be [^d]unclean seven days; and every bed on which he lies shall be unclean.
+And if any man lies with her at all, so that her impurity is on him, he shall be unclean seven days; and every bed on which he lies shall be unclean.

 ###### 25
 'If a woman has a discharge of blood for many days, other than at the time of her _customary_ impurity, or if it runs beyond her _usual time of_ impurity, all the days of her unclean discharge shall be as the days of her _customary_ impurity.
 She _shall be_ unclean.